-D. SPECIAL STUDIES SUBTASKS
+D. SUBTASKS -

-5.1 Web-based Application Update: Multi-modal Web Tool data update - Maintain and enhance the web application for added functionality.
+Subtask 5.1: Web-based Application Update:

+Multi-modal Web Tool data update - Maintain and enhance the web application for added functionality.
 Update Regional Performance Measures with latest available data.
-Make modifications to the backend code to fix bugs and accommodate for enhancements to improve the data visualization with the purpose of enhancing content legibility and data accessibility to improve user experience.
+Make modifications to the backend code to fix bugs and accommodate for enhancements to improve the data visualization with the purpose of enhancing content legibility and data accessibility to improve public-facing user experience.
 UTEP resources are anticipated to be used to support this task.

-5.2 Impact of Urban Densification Policies on Emissions: EPMPO will identify case studies of successful policies which promote urban infill and densification.
+Subtask 5.2: Impact of Urban Densification Policies on Emissions:

+Utilizing TCEQ Rider 7 funds, EPMPO will identify case studies of successful policies which promote urban infill and densification.
 Such policies will then be fed into a land use-transportation modeling platform to estimate urban development and travel patterns without such densification policies.
 The travel patterns resulting from such policy scenarios will then be used as input for emissions models using EPMPO's Regional Emissions Sketch Tool to estimate the resulting ozone precursor emissions of the different densification scenarios.
 EPMPO will contract with UrbanSim to support this task.

-5.3 Safety Action Plan under SS4A Grant: EPMPO will develop a Regional Safety Action Plan detailing the actions to be undertaken in support of a region-wide goal of reducing and/or eliminating roadway fatalities and serious injuries.
+Subtask 5.3: Safety Action Plan under SS4A Grant:

+EPMPO will develop a Regional Safety Action Plan detailing the actions to be undertaken in support of a region-wide goal of reducing and/or eliminating roadway fatalities and serious injuries.
 Funds from the SS4A federal grant will be used, and it is anticipated that a consultant will be engaged to assist in the development of the regional safety action plan.

-5.4 International Border Crossings System-wide Improvements Analysis: EPMPO staff will develop a study to analyze current conditions on all international border crossings within the EPMPO region, from Santa Teresa, NM to Tornillo-Guadalupe in far east El Paso County, as a system.
-The study will use the iTDM to improve the understanding of cross-border origin-destination patterns and to develop multiple "what-if" scenarios, such as opening new crossings, converting a crossing to cargo only, or implementing dedicated SENTRI-type lanes in both northbound and southbound directions.
+Subtask 5.4: International Border Crossings System-wide Improvements Analysis:

+EPMPO staff will develop a study to analyze current conditions on all international border crossings within the EPMPO region, from Santa Teresa, NM to Tornillo-Guadalupe in far east El Paso County, as a system.
+The study will use the iTDM to improve the understanding of cross-border origin destination patterns and to develop multiple "what-if" scenarios, such as opening new crossings, converting a crossing to cargo only, or implementing dedicated SENTRI-type lanes in both northbound and southbound directions.
 The study will also identify operational and infrastructure improvements for each individual crossing.
 Strong participation and coordination with stakeholders on the Mexican side will be a priority.
-It is anticipated that a consultant will be engaged to assist in the study.
+MPO staff and GPC will use NM State Planning and Research Program (SPR) funds awarded (\$179,850) to provide technical services and analysis during FY 2024 and 2025.

+Subtask 5.5: Complete Streets:

-5.5 Complete Streets: EPMPO staff will ensure that, at a minimum, 2.5% of its PL funds will be used to increase safe and accessible options for multiple travel modes for people of all ages and abilities as prescribed in Section 11206 of the Infrastructure Investment and Jobs Act, including compilation and sharing of data and information on active transportation, evaluating the active transportation system to understand system performance, research methods to optimize funding for active transportation projects, support and align statewide and regional active transportation strategies, and work with other interested parties to advance and improve the program.
+EPMPO staff will ensure that, at a minimum, 2.5% of its PL funds will be used to increase safe and accessible options for multiple travel modes for people of all ages and abilities as prescribed in Section 11206 of the Infrastructure Investment and Jobs Act, including compilation and sharing of data and information on active transportation, evaluating the active transportation system to understand system performance, research methods to optimize funding for active transportation projects, support and align statewide and regional active transportation strategies, and work with other interested parties to advance and improve the program.

-Responsible Agency: 5.1 to 5.5: EPMPO.
-Funding Requirement: \$ 2,938,610
+Responsible Agency 5.1 to 5.5: EPMPO.